 - Promotion: S$50 cash rebate for new customers

 - S$800 monthly minimum spend to enjoy full benefits

 - S$50 monthly cap on cashback, upon reaching earn 0.3% cashback

 UOB YOLO Card: Best Cashback Card for Entertainment

 The UOB YOLO Card is unique among the UOB cards because of its entertainment rewards.
 A new addition to UOB's line up cards, UOB YOLO takes its name from the popular acronym for “You Only Live Once.”
-Living up to its name, UOB YOLO provides up to 8% discount on entertainment and dining.
-The highlight, however, is UOB YOLO Card's complimentary nightlife perks like one-for-one drink specials and priority que at the best clubs in Singapore.
-Che card's motto is “Eat.
+Living up to its name, UOB YOLO provides up to an 8% discount on entertainment and dining.
+The highlight, however, is UOB YOLO Card's complimentary nightlife perks, such as one-for-one drink specials and priority queue at the best clubs in Singapore.
+The card's motto is “Eat.
 Drink.
 Play.
 Repeat.”
 If you like to go out, wine & dine, and live your life to the fullest at every moment, this card could be quite ideal for you.

 Pros of UOB YOLO Card

 - 8% cash rebate on weekend dining and entertainment (3% on weekdays)

 - VIP perks like priority queue and free access at best clubs in Singapore, 1-for-1 specials at bars and movie theaters